1. What is a Sus Chord?

 If you liked the chord tree idea you might also enjoy looking at my chord diagrams.
 They present another dimension of looking at scales/modes and their related harmonies.
 Go HERE!

-For more info about this type and all other kinds of harmony including more illustrations and audio examples you can find all that in my Kindle publication called What Are Chords?
+For more info about this type and all other kinds of harmony including more illustrations and audio examples you can find all that in my PDF publication called What Are Chords?